Jurassic World Dominion: Writing

 About the film's realism, Trevorrow said that dinosaurs would not be "everywhere all the time.
 I think any kind of global acceptance that they are just around doesn't feel real to me because, even now when you think of animals, when was the last time you saw a tiger walking down the street?
 We know there are tigers.
 We know they're out there.
 But to me, it's very important that we keep this grounded in the context of our relationship with wild animals today."
 For inspiration, he watched episodes of Planet Earth and alien-invasion films with a realistic perspective.
-Trevorrow said that his goal for the Jurassic World trilogy was to have Claire's line from the first film ("No one is impressed by a dinosaur anymore") disproved in the final film.
+Trevorrow said that his goal for the Jurassic World trilogy was to have a line from Claire in the first film ("No one is impressed by a dinosaur anymore") disproved in the final film.

 With input from Carmichael and cast members, the film's storyline evolved from Trevorrow's initial vision.
 During production of the previous Jurassic World films, Howard kept a list of possible ideas for the final film (including a baby raptor and an underground dinosaur market in Malta).
 Trevorrow consulted the list while writing the script with Carmichael.
 He considered the Malta black market a departure from the dinosaur-auction scene in Fallen Kingdom: "I felt that what would really happen is a hive of scum and villainy.
 I wanted to see that".

 The writers wanted Dr. Ellie Sattler, a paleobotanist in the Jurassic Park trilogy, to lead the story in Dominion.
 Trevorrow consulted scientists for story ideas, seeking to depict a global ecological crisis caused by genetic tampering which would be first noticed by a paleobotanist.
 He learned about Insect Allies (a DARPA program in which insects spread pesticides to crops), which inspired the film's locust plot.
-Trevorrow and Carmichael also consulted with screenwriters Michael Arndt, Krysty Wilson-Cairns and David Koepp, who wrote the first two Jurassic Park films.
+Trevorrow and Carmichael also consulted with screenwriters Michael Arndt and Krysty Wilson-Cairns, as well as David Koepp, who wrote the first two Jurassic Park films.
+Koepp and Wilson-Cairns each spent several weeks performing uncredited work on the script.

 Trevorrow wanted the film to explore the idea of dinosaurs created by people other than Dr. Henry Wu.
 He said that Wu as the only person who knew how to create a dinosaur was far-fetched "after 30 years of this technology existing" in the films' universe.
 Biosyn, which appears in Crichton's novels but is absent from their film adaptations, debuts in Dominion.
 Trevorrow also wanted to see the return of Lewis Dodgson, a prominent character in the novels who appeared only briefly in the first Jurassic Park film.